matthewg42/Mutila/README.md

 ### DFPlayerMini

-* doc ops which create reply
+* Document those operations that ellicit a reply.
-* asynchronous commands (i.e. do not wait for serial, use update() to send bytes one at a time)
+* Asynchronous mode (i.e. do not wait for serial, use update() to send bytes one at a time).

 ## Development Workflow